 Electric scooters with dual hub motors have two motors, a motor in the front and another motor located at the rear wheels.
 The Dualtron X from MiniMotors utilizes two 2,700-watt BLDC hub motors, so power is seamlessly delivered to each wheel.
 The rear motor starts first, and the front motor will not start until you press a convenient button located on the handlebars to attain more power or speed.

 The power your motor delivers is rated based on its power consumption (in watts).
 In general, the higher the wattage listed on a motor, the more powerful the motor will be.
-You will be able to carry more weight, accelerate quicker, go faster, and your electric motor will make it much easier for you to climb hills, or go over any other elevation you need to cover, using your motorized electric scooter.
+You will be able to carry more weight, accelerate quicker, and go faster, and your electric motor will make it much easier for you to climb hills or go over any other elevation you need to cover using your motorized electric scooter.

-Unfortunately, more powerful motors use more power over a shorter period of time, making your electric scooter heavier and drain more battery.
+Unfortunately, more powerful motors use more power over a shorter period of time, making your electric scooter heavier and draining more battery.